dmadisetti/steam-tui/README.md

 found.

 ## Why ?
-Because why not?
+~Because why not?
 Also, the Steam client seems to break on my Arch build.
-I have a GT 610, and barely anything graphical works- this is a nice work around.
+I have a GT 610, and barely anything graphical works- this is a nice work around.~

+**Update**, I got rid of the 610 (let's go 1660), but moved to NixOS and the steam client still doesn't work lol.

 ## Contributing